ArashRezaeinezhad9621/Autonomous-Robot-Navigation-with-ROS-and-SLAM/README.md

-# Autonomous Robot Navigation with ROS and SLAM
+# Autonomous Mobile Robot with ROS (SLAM & Navigation)

 ## Overview
 This project presents the design and implementation of an autonomous mobile robot using ROS (Robot Operating System).
 The system integrates SLAM, localization, navigation, and multi-sensor fusion to enable autonomous movement in real-world environments.